intel/neural-compressor/examples/helloworld/tf_example2/README.md

   python test.py
   ```
 ## Introduction
-This exmaple can demonstrate the steps to do quantization on Keras generated saved model with customized dataloader and metric.
+This example can demonstrate the steps to do quantization on Keras generated saved model with customized dataloader and metric.
 ### 1.Add inputs and outputs information into conf.yaml, to get the input and output tensor name please refer to helloworld/train.py.

 ### 2.Define a customer dataloader for mnist